QasimK/programmers-compendium/software-development/apis.md

 * Don't use HATEOAS.
 * Version inside the URL path, `/api/v1/`.
-* Consider allowing media types to be specified with extensions, e.g. `/people/1.xml`, rather than just with `Accept` HTTP headers??? \(for debugging, perhaps query parameter??\).
+* Use the `Accept` HTTP header \(and perhaps a query parameter\) to change the media type of the response, e.g. XML.
 * Requests should be URL-encoded by default, JSON-encoded requests should require `Content-Type: application/json`.
-* Use HTTP status codes: 200, 201, 204, 304, 400, 401, 403, 404, 405, 409, 410, 415, 422, 429.
+* Use HTTP status codes: 200, 201, 202, 204, 304, 400, 401, 403, 404, 405, 409, 410, 415, 422, 429.
 * Specify a consistent error response on 4xx which includes a code, a human-readable message, and in the case of validation errors, a list of them.
-* Use explicit `Idempotency-Key`  HTTP headers for POST when necessary.
+* Use explicit `Idempotency-Key`  HTTP headers for POST when necessary. \(NB: every write should be idempotent due to network partitions.\)
 * Always use plural forms for collections even when it doesn't make sense, e.g. `/people`.
 * Allow nested objects to be expanded, e.g. with an `?expand[]=friends.name` query parameter.
 * Allow fields to be explicitly specified, e.g. with a `?fields[]=age` query parameter.